 Correlations between transports calculated from original measurements, BC1 reconstructions, and SSH reconstructions (Fig. 8c) have smoother transitions across the basin than for Φ' at 200 db.
 BC1 reconstructions are significantly better than SSH at recovering the original transport signal.
-The variance recovered (R^2) varies from 22% at WB2 to 76% at WB5 to 56% at EBH, and is smaller than for the rms residuals described by Fig. 5.
-SSH has weak but similar correlations with the original signal or with the BC1 reconstructions, with a maximum of 40% coherent variance at WB5 and MarWest and a minimum of less than 10% at either boundary.
+The variance recovered (R^2) varies from 22 km at WB2 to 76 km at WB5 to 56 km at EBH, and is smaller than for the rms residuals described by Figure 5.
+SSH has weak but similar correlations with the original signal or with the BC1 reconstructions, with a maximum of 40 km coherent variance at WB5 and MarWest and a minimum of less than 10 km at either boundary.
 BC1 reconstructions have similar correlations against SSH as does the original signal.
-15

-Most importantly for reconstructing basin-wide transport, SSH does not recover more than 10% of the local transport variance at the two boundary stations compared to either the original signal or the BC1 reconstruction.
-If the eastern and western boundaries have uncorrelated fluctuations, as all evidence so far indicates, then the total explained variance from SSH will be no larger than 10% ($R^2 = 0.06$).
-The BC1 recon-20 struction recovers more of the signal with $R^2 = 0.38$, but even this is not very accurate compared to the moorings.
-Note that this calculation is not directly comparable to the full basin-wide density gradients reported by Cunningham et al. (2007), because we terminate the EBH profile at a depth of 3000 m instead of continuing deeper and further offshore.
+Most importantly for reconstructing basin-wide transport, SSH does not recover more than 10 km of the local transport variance at the two boundary stations compared to either the original signal or the BC1 reconstruction.
+This low correlation occurs within one Rossby Radius of the boundary, which is 45 km at this latitude for BC1.
+If the eastern and western boundaries have uncorrelated fluctuations, as all evidence so far indicates, then the total explained variance from SSH will be no larger than $10 \, \mathrm{km}$ ($R^2 = 0.06$).
+The BC1 reconstruction recovers more of the signal with $R^2 = 0.38$, but even this is not very accurate compared to the moorings.
+Note that this calculation is not directly comparable to the full basinwide density gradients reported by Cunningham et al. (2007) because we do not extend the WB2 and EBH profiles with instruments and moorings at deeper depths.